Summer I 2023

 Introduction to the systems approach to the design and development of health information systems. understanding systems analysis in healthcare.
 Methods and techniques for the analysis and modelling of system functionality (e.g., structured analysis) and data represented in the system (e.g., object-oriented analysis) are studied.

-CHIP 490-310 Data Analytics in Healthcare - (Payal Mehndiratta) 1.5 credits - remote synchronous
+CHIP 490-310 Data Analytics in Healthcare - (Payal Mehndiratta) (2nd half of semester: Will start on October 6th) 1.5 credits - remote

 Thursdays only 6:30pm – 7:45pm